 - Choose Google Play.

-- Enter the app name, then fill the Google-specific sections yourself or use the AI prep JSON path.
+- Enter the app name, then download the AI prep JSON template and prompt.

 - Review the worksheet summary and print/save it as a PDF for copy/paste into Play Console.